jquery/learn.jquery.com/page/using-jquery-core/selecting-elements.md

 level: beginner
 ---

-The most basic concept of jQuery is to “select some elements and do something with them.” jQuery supports most CSS3 selectors, as well as some non-standard selectors.
+The most basic concept of jQuery is to "select some elements and do something with them." jQuery supports most CSS3 selectors, as well as some non-standard selectors.
 For a complete selector reference, visit the [Selectors documentation on api.jquery.com](http://api.jquery.com/category/selectors/).

 ## Selecting Elements by ID